-Any exceedance of a CAMP threshold or action level shall be recorded on the weekly reports which shall be submitted to NYSDEC and NYSDOH.
-The weekly reports shall include the instrument readings at the monitoring stations, location of the monitoring station where any exceedance was recorded, readings at upwind locations, duration of any elevated readings (i.e., number of 15-minute time-weighted exceedances), activities being performed at the time of any exceedances, and descriptions of countermeasures implemented to control the exceedance and prevent future occurrences.
+Any exceedance of a CAMP threshold or action level shall be recorded on the project summary report which shall be submitted to NYSDEC and NYSDOH.
+The summary report shall include the instrument readings at the monitoring stations, location of the monitoring station where any exceedance was recorded, readings at upwind locations, duration of any elevated readings (i.e., number of 15-minute time-weighted exceedances), activities being performed at the time of any exceedances, and descriptions of countermeasures implemented to control the exceedance and prevent future occurrences.